 As an organization founded on service in 1890, members have worked tirelessly to promote historic preservation, patriotism and education in communities across the nation as well as overseas.
 With the original goal of providing 1 million hours of volunteer service a year, members quickly surpassed those numbers and are recording close to 5 million hours each year.

-The Celebrate America! initiative encourages members to become involved in community service to discover the rewards of volunteerism, to demonstrate the positive volunteer opportunities associated with DAR members to others and to help make their local communities a better, more friendly place.
+The Celebrate America! initiative encourages members to become involved in community service to discover the rewards of volunteerism and to help make their local communities stronger.
 DAR members are giving back to their communities in appreciation for the nation they love!